Assassin's Creed Mirage: Sales

-In Japan, the PlayStation 5 version of Assassin's Creed Mirage sold 20,407 physical units in its first week of release, making it the third best-selling retail game in the country.
+According Famitsu, the PlayStation 5 version of Assassin's Creed Mirage sold an estimated 20,407 physical units in its first week of release in Japan, making it the third best-selling retail game in the country on its chart.

 According to Tom Henderson of Insider Gaming, the game had accumulated 5 million players and estimated $250 million in revenue by January 2024.

+In November 2025, Ubisoft reported that the game had reached 10 million players.